By appointment or drop-in.

 My interests are wide and varied but include collaborative work with Indigenous Peoples, researching the role of allyship with Indigenous Peoples, poverty, health care, strengths perspective & solution-oriented practice applications, peace and justice issues, teaching pedagogy, environmental issues, and advocating for legislation on social work issues.
 I co-authored a study guide in cooperation with Nebraskans for Peace to accompany the documentary "The Battle for Whiteclay" which depicts the illegal and immoral activities surrounding the sale of alcoholic beverages to the Oglala Lakota on the Pine Ridge Indian Reservation.
 Check out www.battleforwhiteclay.org and for more information.
 I am particularly interested in developing strategies to enhance possibilities for improved collaboration between non-Native allies working WITH Native Peoples.
 This includes on-going work to address the continued traumatic aftereffects of colonialism on the Pine Ridge Indian Reservation since the closure of the four beer stores in 2017.
 I have presented at state and national conferences on the possibilities of becoming an ally WITH Indigenous Peoples as a person of white European ancestry.
 I have engaged in research on the misrepresentation of Indigenous peoples on historical markers and qualitative interviews with those who self-identify as aspiring allies to Indigenous peoples.

-I currently serve on the Board of Directors of the Lincoln Indian Center, Inc.
+I currently serve on the Advisory Committee to the Board of Directors of the Lincoln Indian Center, Inc. I served on the Board from August 2019 - May 2023.

 I am a former past President of the Nebraska Chapter of the National Association of Social Workers where I chaired the Membership and Political Action for Candidate Election committees.